+44 (0) 131 650 3610

 After completing a PhD at Royal Holloway, University of London, Professor James Loxley held a British Academy Postdoctoral Fellowship at the University of Leeds for three years before taking up an appointment at Edinburgh.

-Professor Loxley welcomes research proposals in any area of Renaissance and early modern literature, in particular on poetry and drama.
-He would also be happy to supervise research on performativity, on related topics in contemporary theory, and on the work of Stanley Cavell.
+Professor Loxley welcomes research proposals in any area of Renaissance and early modern literature, though he has a particular interest in poetry and drama.
+He would also be happy to supervise research on performativity, on modern and contemporary poetry and performance, and on the work of Stanley Cavell.

 His current projects include: